-Onychomycosis (OM) can be identified by its appearance.
-However, other conditions and infections can cause problems in the nails that look like onychomycosis.
-OM must be confirmed by laboratory tests before beginning treatment, because treatment is long, expensive, and does have some risks.
+Fungal nail infection can be identified by its appearance.
+However, other conditions and infections can cause problems in the nails that look like fungal nail infection.
+Fungal nail infection must be confirmed by laboratory tests before beginning treatment, because treatment is long, expensive, and does have some risks.

 - The nails must be clipped and cleaned with an alcohol swab to remove bacteria and dirt so the fungal structures can be more easily visualized with a microscope.

 - If the doctor suspects distal lateral subungual onychomycosis (DLSO), a sample (specimen) should be taken from the nail bed to be examined.
 The sample should be taken from a site closest to the cuticle, where the concentration of fungi is the greatest.

 - If proximal subungual onychomycosis (PSO) is suspected, the sample is taken from the underlying nail bed close to the lunula.

 - A piece of the nail surface is taken for examination if white superficial onychomycosis (WSO) is suspected.

 - To detect candidal fungal nail infection, the doctor should take a sample from the affected nail bed edges closest to the cuticle and sides of the nail.

 - In the laboratory, the sample may be treated with a solution made from 20% potassium hydroxide (KOH) to help rule out or more easily verify the presence of fungi by reducing debris and human tissue in the sample.
 The specimen may also be treated with dyes (a process called staining) to make it easier to see the fungal structure through the microscope that help identify the precise species of the pathogen.